milvus-io/milvus-docs/site/en/userGuide/create.md

 # Create a Collection or Partition

-This page will show you how to create a collection or a partition in Milvus.
+This topic describes how to create a collection or a partition in Milvus.

 ## Create a collection